Special Weather Statement issued for Washington by NWS - News Break

 Special Weather Statement issued for Washington by NWS

-Effective: 2021-07-08 18:02:00 EDT Expires: 2021-07-08 18:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Washington A STRONG THUNDERSTORM WILL AFFECT NORTH CENTRAL WASHINGTON COUNTY At 602 PM EDT, a strong thunderstorm was located 7 miles northeast of Beverly, moving southeast at 15 mph.
+Effective: 2021-07-08 16:36:00 CDT Expires: 2021-07-08 17:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Washington A STRONG THUNDERSTORM WILL AFFECT EAST CENTRAL WASHINGTON PARISH IN SOUTHEASTERN LOUISIANA AND NORTHWESTERN PEARL RIVER COUNTIES At 436 PM CDT, a strong thunderstorm was located near Crossroads, or 9 miles west of Poplarville, moving north at 15 mph.
 Winds in excess of 40 mph are possible with this storm.
-Locations impacted include Marietta, Lowell, Macksburg, Lower Salem and Devola.
-This includes Interstate 77 in Ohio between mile markers 1 and 17.
+Locations impacted include Poplarville.
+If outdoors, consider seeking shelter inside a building.
 Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.alerts.weather.gov

 Comments / 0